Tuition and Fee rates are approved by the University System of New Hampshire Board of Trustees and are subject to change

 Out-of-state residents $519 per credit ($490 tuition and $29 mandatory fees)

-Mandatory fee $37 per credit for summer.
+Mandatory fee $29 per credit for fall and spring.
 Late registration fee $10 (charged if registration is received after the last official date of registration, not charged for weekend or late start courses)

 - Applied music fee $280 per 2- or 4-credit lesson and $160 per 1-credit lesson.

 - Parking fee $30-$250**

 * All students registering for credit courses pay tuition plus a $29 per credit mandatory fee.
 No registration fee is charged for either credit or non-credit courses.
 This mandatory fee provides access to campus services and facilities including computer labs and health services.